 2. Praying to the saints in heaven is not equivalent to asking fellow Christians for prayer

 This excuse may be convincing to some Christians who never had any personal experience of the Catholic religion.
 Otherwise, every Catholic (and former Catholic) knows that praying to Mary or the saints is completely different than asking a fellow believer for prayer.

 Suppose a Christian brother comes and kneels before you, imploring you with great devotion to pray for him.
 Would you allow him?
 How would you react if he calls you his advocate, his hope and refuge?
 What if he thanks you for the many graces you conferred on him and for delivering him from hell?
 Suppose he tells you that he confines his salvation to your care and pleads with you to stay with him until you see him safe in heaven?

 Would you call that “asking a fellow Christian for prayer”?
 Of course not!
 That kind of prayer and confidence is nothing less than divine worship and it should be directed only to the Lord Jesus Christ.
 And yet that is exactly the kind of prayer that Catholics offer to Mary and the saints.
 For instance, read the following prayer to Mary by St. Alphonsus.

-3. Praying to the saints really comes from a distorted view of the goodness of God
+3. Praying to the saints comes from a distorted view of the goodness of God

-God wants us to pray for each other as an expression of our unity and solidarity, and sometimes He does not grant our prayers immediately to teach us faith and perseverance.
-Yet there is not a shred of doubt in the heart of every Christian on the mercy and the goodness of God.
+God wants us to pray for each other as an expression of our unity and solidarity, and sometimes he does not grant our prayers immediately to teach us perseverance and patience, and to strengthen our faith.
+Yet there is not a shred of doubt in the heart of every child of God about the mercy and the goodness of God the Father.

 I used to pray to Mary, the saints and the angels as well as to God.
 Everything changed when I was saved through faith in Christ Jesus.
-God became my dear Father and communion with Him became the sweetest experience of my life.
+God became my dear Father.
+Communion with Him became the sweetest experience of my life.